elegant-scipy/elegant-scipy/markdown/ch5.markdown

-The first option would be considered the more "Pythonic" of the two, but the second one is easier to speed up by translating and compiling in languages or tools such as C, Cython, and Numba.
-(These are a topic for another book.)
+The first option would be considered the more "Pythonic" of the two, but the second one is easier to speed up by translating and compiling in languages or tools such as C, Cython, and Numba (which are a topic for another book).

 <!-- solution end -->